 Meaning

-“When I was teaching in the 1960s in Boston, there was a great deal of hope in the air.
-Martin Luther King Jr. was alive, Malcolm X was alive great, great leaders were emerging from the southern freedom movement.” presents a viewpoint centered on life.
-It implies that life rarely follows a perfect plan and encourages us to remember that unexpected events often teach us.
+In the quote “When I was teaching in the 1960s in Boston, there was a great deal of hope in the air.
+Martin Luther King Jr. was alive, Malcolm X was alive great, great leaders were emerging from the southern freedom movement.,” the emphasis is on life.
+It highlights the thought that life rarely follows a perfect plan while implying that the present moment deserves attention.

 Theme